-BRF (NYSE:BRFS - Get Free Report) is expected to be announcing its Q1 2025 earnings results before the market opens on Tuesday, May 6th.
-Analysts expect the company to announce earnings of $0.09 per share and revenue of $15.78 billion for the quarter.
+BRF (NYSE:BRFS - Get Free Report) is anticipated to post its Q1 2025 quarterly earnings results before the market opens on Tuesday, May 6th.
+Analysts expect BRF to post earnings of $0.09 per share and revenue of $15.78 billion for the quarter.

-BRF (NYSE:BRFS - Get Free Report) last posted its quarterly earnings results on Wednesday, February 26th.
+BRF (NYSE:BRFS - Get Free Report) last announced its quarterly earnings results on Wednesday, February 26th.
 The company reported $0.07 earnings per share (EPS) for the quarter, missing analysts' consensus estimates of $0.18 by ($0.11).
-BRF had a return on equity of 19.66% and a net margin of 6.52%.
-The business had revenue of $3 billion during the quarter, compared to the consensus estimate of $2.72 billion.
+The company had revenue of $3 billion during the quarter, compared to analyst estimates of $2.72 billion.
+BRF had a net margin of 6.52% and a return on equity of 19.66%.
 On average, analysts expect BRF to post $0 EPS for the current fiscal year and $0 EPS for the next fiscal year.

-Several equities research analysts have recently commented on the company.
-Citigroup raised BRF from a "hold" rating to a "strong-buy" rating in a report on Wednesday, January 22nd.
-StockNews.com raised shares of BRF from a "buy" rating to a "strong-buy" rating in a report on Thursday, April 24th.
+BRFS has been the subject of a number of analyst reports.
+Citigroup upgraded shares of BRF from a "hold" rating to a "strong-buy" rating in a research report on Wednesday, January 22nd.
+StockNews.com raised BRF from a "buy" rating to a "strong-buy" rating in a report on Thursday, April 24th.

 BRF SA raises, produces, and slaughters poultry and pork for processing, production, and sale of fresh meat, processed products, pasta, margarine, pet food, and other products.
 The company provides frozen whole and cut chicken, frozen pork, and turkey, and halal products for Islamic markets; processed foods, such as marinated, frozen, seasoned whole, and cut chicken, roosters, sausages, ham products, bologna, frankfurters, salamis, bacons, cold meats, and other smoked products; and hamburgers, steaks, breaded meat products, kibbeh, and meatballs, as well as chicken sausages, hot dogs, and chicken bologna.